Al Qaeda's Syria wing says truces only benefit government

 Under the Waer deal, fighters who rejected the terms and some civilians were allowed leave and humanitarian aid was allowed in.
 Nusra Front fighters were among those who rejected the ceasefire and left.

+U.N. officials were present when fighters started to leave Waer last week.

-Golani also criticised a Saudi-hosted Syrian opposition conference held last week as "a conspiracy".
+Golani also criticised a Saudi-hosted Syrian opposition conference held last week as "a conspiracy" and said fighters who had attended had not followed the orders of their leaders.

-"Whoever went to the conference does not have the ability to implement things on the ground," he said.

-He also said that the Riyadh conference sought to keep the Syrian president in power.

-"It wants to keep Bashar al-Assad and to incorporate the armed opposition into the regime forces and then wants this merged group to fight Nusra Front and Islamic State and then seeks to impose a truce on the Syrian people," he said.

-Nusra Front, a Sunni Muslim hardline group, was not invited to Riyadh and Golani said the group would not have wanted to attend anyway.
+Nusra Front, a Sunni Muslim hardline group, was not invited, and Golani said would not have wanted to attend anyway.

 Golani gave a rare two-part interview to the Qatari-financed Al Jazeera channel earlier this year in what appeared to be an attempt by his group to cast itself to an Arab audience as a Syrian national movement.